robovm/robovm-docs/en/getting-started/intellij.md

 > IMPORTANT: IntelliJ *MUST* be run using Oracle’s Java SE 7 JDK or later.
 Apple’s Java 6 JVM will not work.
 Locate your IntelliJ installation folder, right-click the IntelliJ application and select _Show Package Contents_.
 Open the `Info.plist` file located in `Contents` by double clicking it and make sure the _JVMVersion_ entry under _JVMOptions_ is set to 1.7+.

 > IMPORTANT: The default max heap setting for IntelliJ is set too low by default.
 In order to increase it *you need to change the -Xmx setting used when launching IntelliJ*.
-To do this, locate your IntelliJ installation folder, right-click the IntelliJ application, and select _Show Package Contents_.
+To do this, locate your IntelliJ installation folder, right-click the IntelliJ application, and select __Show Package Contents__.
 Open the `idea.vmoptions` file located in `Contents/bin` in a text editor and change the -Xmx value to 2G or more.

+> IMPORTANT: for Interface Builder integration to work, *you need to enable automatic project compilation*.
+Open the IntelliJ IDEA _Preferences_, select __Build, Execution, Deployment -> Compiler__ and check the __Make project automatically__ checkbox.
+This will automatically compile any source files after you save modifications.

 ### Installing the Plugin